-The ultimate objective of materials science is to be able to adapt microstructures to reach desired properties.
-However, no consistent constitutive models were made to date essentially because of the need to statistically link the microscopic and macroscopic scales.
-In this project, we propose an original methodology where a crystalline plasticity code will be coupled to a supervised learning algorithm to obtain a system capable of suggesting the distribution of operating mechanisms in a polycrystal with its microstructural parameters in order to obtain desired macroscopic mechanical properties.
-This new model resulting from the learning process will be instructed from a large set of experimental data obtained by scanning electron microscopy and translated into an input-output system.
-This project will have a major impact in current societal issues by enabling energy savings and limited costs associated with the tuning of microstructures targeting specific mechanical performances.
+The ultimate goal of materials science is to be able to adapt microstructures to achieve desired properties.
+However, to date, no consistent constitutive models have been developed due to the need to statistically link the microscopic and macroscopic scales.
+In this project, we propose an original methodology where a crystalline plasticity code will be coupled with a supervised learning algorithm to create a system capable of suggesting the distribution of operating mechanisms in a polycrystal with its microstructural parameters in order to achieve desired macroscopic mechanical properties.
+This new model resulting from the learning process will be trained using a large set of experimental data obtained through scanning electron microscopy and translated into an input-output system.
+This project will have a significant impact on current societal issues by enabling energy savings and reducing costs associated with the tuning of microstructures targeting specific mechanical performances.